 3.44.
 It is a candidate's responsibility to inform Academic Registry if they believe their examination performance has been adversely affected by non-academic factors and they wish to bring this to the attention of an assessment board.
-Such candidates should refer to the University's procedure for notifying exceptional mitigating circumstances.
+Such candidates should refer to the University's procedure for notifying personal circumstances.
 Full details are found in Appendix 7 of the Academic Regulations.

 - 4. Guidance for students undertaking formal assessment overseas - 4.1.
 Students are expected to undertake examinations and other formal timed assessments at the University or partner institution as appropriate.
 In exceptional cases, students may request permission to undertake assessment from overseas. - 4.2.
 This request is only considered for those students whose country of domicile, as recorded with the University, is outside the United Kingdom; and for examinations which take place outside the University's official term dates. - 4.3.
-The full policy, including how to request application forms and deadlines for submitting request forms is available on the Academic Registry Examinations webpage.
+The full policy, including how to request application forms and deadlines for submitting request forms is available in the examinations section of the Assessment Team webpage.